FAQ

 4. Include patient demographic/insurance information.

-5. Place kit into the provided shipping mailer.
+5. Place the kit into the provided shipping mailer.

 BxBoard in the Lab